Odhynn/Naerk/content/Characters/Alzagur.md

 > > | --- | --- |
 > > | appearance | 5'9", semi-liquid form |

 A fiendfolk alchemist and member of the [[Vile Septet]].
-He arrived last and his experiments are believed to be responsible for the rapid acceleration of the demonic corruption of [[Olgizmar]], as well as the infamous [[Abyszmor]], Olgizmar's infamous demon plague that is contracted through Blood Rain.
+He arrived last and went to the forest of [[Kolnutt]] to experiment and mutate with animals and plants.
+His experiments are believed to be responsible for the rapid acceleration of the demonic corruption of [[Olgizmar]], as well as the infamous [[Abyszmor]], Olgizmar's infamous demon plague that is contracted through Blood Rain.